Join us for an adventure in flavor!

 • Make it moqueca capixaba by omitting the coconut milk.
 It’s a lighter stew, but still delish.

-• Try other seafoods like squid, octopus or crab.
+• Some days I try other seafoods like squid, octopus or crab.
 Or, keep it simple and just use fish.

 • Some variations exist to cater to dietary restrictions.
 Though not as traditional, some moquecas swap the seafood for chicken or eggs, or even veggies like heart of palm and mushrooms.